mahdinazmi/Flutter-ToDo/README.md

 get created tasks: This usecase is for getting all available tasks from the local database. task creation: This is the use case for creating a new task. task updating: This usecase is available for task updating.

+# Dependency Injection
+For dependency injection, the get_it library is used, which is a very simple library for dependency injection.
+In the service locator file, the required classes and usecases are registered as singletons.